Add Web Messaging to your website

 Brands can better target their consumers by adding engagements to their website that invite consumers to start messaging.
-By creating and managing these buttons and banners through LivePerson’s platform, they can choose what users to target based on engagement attributes or entry points and route them to a desired skill.
-For an overview of campaigns in LiveEngage and their terminology, click here.
+By creating and managing these buttons and banners through LivePerson’s platform, they can choose what users to target based on engagement attributes or entry points and route them to the desired skill.
+For an overview of campaigns in the Conversational Cloud and their terminology, click here.

 (should be completed by contact center manager, project manager or program manager)